-Practically every week of the month, you can take the GED test in one of the certified GED testing centers near you.
+Practically every week of the month, you can take the GED test in one of the certified GED testing centers near you or now as well in an online format.

 All states and territories have their own local GED administrators who govern GED test-taking for their state or territory.